Porn Cones & Cat Ladies

 *

 “The other night I ate at a real nice family restaurant.
 Every table had an argument going.”
+(That’s a George Carlin joke.)

 *

-In one dreamscape, policy that prioritizes the American family is not represented by a glass of skim milk, anemically-blue, undrunk and sweating on the kitchen counter.
+In one dreamscape, policy that prioritizes the American family is not represented by a glass of skim milk, weirdly bluish, undrunk on the kitchen counter.
 Instead, it's an enormous porn cone with rivulets of blue, ready to spill forth its full-fat manna.
 Of course, if someone wants skim milk, eww, but fine.
 Let’s just agree that making skim milk the only choice is obnoxious, yes?
 And if you’re lactose intolerant, Cat Lady has various nut milks in her mini fridge, which she’ll happily share if you ask nicely.

 *

 The Porn Cone Playbook translates into a country in which women have autonomy over their bodies, regardless of geography.
 The constitutional right to abortion is returned and codified.
 Contraception - of any kind - is simple to get and free.
 Motherhood is not championed as a journey of endless self-sacrifice.
 Paid family leave and sick leave are unquestioned benefits.
 Wages are fair, groceries are affordable.
 Healthcare looks like healthcare rather than a rigged game of subterfuge and exploitation.
 Good medical attention does not require a part-time job of self-advocacy.
 Grandparents do not have to work past retirement and can help with the grandkids after pickleball.
 There’s clean water and air, enough food, solid public schools, green public spaces, comprehensive healthcare, and safe housing.
 Children do not die from lack of dental care and individuals do not go bankrupt from a cancer diagnosis.
 People with disabilities are not required to fight tooth and nail to get through an average day.
 Mental health support is quickly arranged and destigmatized.
 Children are not slaughtered in their classrooms.
 Addiction medicine does not lag behind the research by 50 years.
-People do not stick Fuck Your Feelings campaign signs into dead lawns, and instead let wildflowers grow tall for pollinators.
+People do not stick Fuck Your Feelings campaign signs into dead lawns, and instead let wildflowers grow tall for the bees.
 The big global family stewards a planet we’re lucky to inhabit, since she is the most important Mother of all.

 *